pachyderm/pachyderm/doc/docs/master/troubleshooting/general_troubleshooting.md

 # General Troubleshooting

+This section outlines general troubleshooting steps that you can attempt to repair your cluster.
 Here are some common issues by symptom along with steps to resolve them.

 - [Connecting to a Pachyderm cluster](#connecting-to-a-pachyderm-cluster)